 Three economic principles have allowed me to break the shackles of social pressure and expectations that permeated my decision making on why and how I exercise and eat.
 Applying these principles ultimately has allowed me to be more authentic in my fitness journey and pursue a fitness-path that aligns with my own values more closely.
 Not the external values that were decided for me.

 Principle One – Sunk Cost

-The resources that went into that year of doctoral work are now a sunk cost because Amy dedicated time and money towards a degree but didn’t get when she originally sought out achieve.
+The resources that went into that year of doctoral work are now a sunk cost because Amy dedicated time and money towards a degree but didn’t get what she originally sought to achieve.

 Principle Two – Sunk Cost Fallacy